MicrosoftDocs/memdocs/memdocs/intune/protect/certificate-connector-prerequisites.md

 - The certificate templates must be added to the Certification Authority (CA).

 > [!NOTE]
-> Any instance of the connector that supports PKCS can be used to retrieve pending PKCS requests from the Intune Service queue.
+> Any instance of the connector that supports PKCS can be used to retrieve pending PKCS requests from the Intune Service queue, process Imported certificates, and handle revocation requests.
 It's not possible to define which connector handles each request. </br></br>
 > Therefore, each connector that supports PKCS must have the same permissions and be able to connect with all the certification authorities defined later in the PKCS profiles.

+## PKCS imported certificates

+-	Key storage provider must be given access to allow the Connector Service User to retrieve keys

 ## Revocation Prerequisites